leewtai/leewtai.github.io/courses/stat_computing/README.md

 Documentation is often not well written but here are a few tips:
 - Pay attention to the variable names.
 Most functions are written so the meaning of the variables can help you understand the function.
+- Look at examples: at the bottom of the R documentaiton often has examples.
-- Look at examples: what is entered, what is outputed.
+  Pay attention to what what is entered (vector of what type?), what is outputed.
 Most functions are meant to be simple so a few examples can often help you decipher different functions.
-R commonly has examples at the bttom of its documentation.

 #### More detailed explanations on sample()
 Again from the documentation: